datacarpentry/genomics-workshop/setup.md

 ## Option A: Using the lessons with Amazon Web Services (AWS)

-To run your own instance of the server used for this workshop, launch a t2.medium instance in the N. Virginia region with AMI `ami-059702339ece9d046` "Data Carpentry Genomics beta release 2.0", available under "Community
+To run your own instance of the server used for this workshop, launch a t2.medium instance in the N. Virginia region with AMI `ami-0a1df21e109b3a6dd` "Data Carpentry Genomics Beta 2.0 (March 2019)", available under "Community
 AMIs" in the Amazon EC2 Management Console.

 If you are taking a Genomics Data Carpentry workshop, instances will be set up for you.
 Follow the instructions on [connecting to Data Carpentry Genomics Amazon instances](http://www.datacarpentry.org/cloud-genomics/02-logging-onto-cloud/) to connect to the instance.